-To sustain future advancements in canine and human health, the AKC Canine Health Foundation (CHF) makes it a priority to encourage and support the next generation of canine health researchers.
-This next generation of researchers is but one piece of the scientific puzzle, building on past discoveries and forging new pathways.
+To sustain future advancements in canine health, the AKC Canine Health Foundation (CHF) makes it a priority to encourage and support the next generation of canine health researchers.
+This next generation of researchers is but one piece of a scientific puzzle, building on past discoveries and forging new pathways.

 Additional biographical information and research project descriptions are available by clicking on the name of each Fellow.

-Support the Clinician-Scientist Fellowship program with a donation to adopt a researcher.
+Support the Clinician-Scientist Fellowship program with a donation.

 2016 AKC Canine Health Foundation Clinician-Scientist Fellows

 Dr. Vincent Baldanza, VMD, is a veterinary oncology resident at Cornell University’s College of Veterinary Medicine.
 Dr. Baldanza will be working under the mentorship of Dr. Angela McCleary-Wheeler on ‘The Role of Canonical Hedgehog Signaling in Canine Osteosarcoma’.

 Dr. Shirley Chu, DVM, of the University of Missouri College of Veterinary Medicine is a veterinary oncology resident and graduate student pursuing her PhD.
 Dr. Jeffrey Bryan serves as Dr. Chu’s mentor for her project on ‘Examination of the methylome of Golden Retriever B cell lymphoma’.